moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 })
 ```

 Here `changeUsername` and `changePassword` are events to reactively change perspective values.
 And `fields` is a reactive object with the attributes themselves.
-Yes, a store.
-Like it or not.
 Using the `map()` method, we can create a derived property (hello `$derived` from Svelte) that will update when the username or password is updated and change the attribute of the button.

 I know what you might think looking at it for the first time: